Election-Tech-Initiative/electionguard/docs/use_cases/Precinct_Scan.md

-# ElectionGuard Precinct Scan Reference Implementation
+# Precinct Scan

-??? alert "This is a work in progress.
-Comments are welcome on material already provided but assume it's known that sections are currently missing :)"
+!!! warning "Work in Progress"
+    This is a work in progress.
+Feel free to contribute.

 ## Overview